Getting to Know the AP Italian Language and Culture Course

 - The school ensures that each student has a copy of printed course materials for individual use inside and outside of the classroom.

 - The school provides audio and video equipment and materials that allow for ongoing opportunities to develop proficiency across the 3 modes of communication.
-This equipment can include video or DVD players or computers, language labs, handheld digital recorders, iPads, or compact disc players.
-Chromebooks can be used during the course and may be used on the exam if permission is granted by the College Board by March 1.
+This equipment can include video or DVD players, computers, digital language labs, handheld digital recorders, or compact disc players. iPads and Chromebooks can be used in the classroom for instruction and may be used for recording exam responses only if using the Digital Audio Capture (DAC) app.

 Because world language instruction focuses on developing proficiencies, which can be accomplished in multiple ways with or without a specific textbook, the AP Italian Language and Culture course does not have a list of example textbooks that meet the curricular requirements of AP Italian Language and Culture.